Sarika2003/Personal-Finance-Manager/README.md

 ## Overview
 This project is a Budget Management System that allows users to manage their budgets effectively.
-Users can create budgets, track expenses, and view financial summaries.
+Users can create budgets, track transactions, and view financial summaries.
 It provides insights into spending habits and helps users stay within their financial limits.

 ![Screenshot 2025-03-10 131956](https://github.com/user-attachments/assets/ba119050-98af-467a-9244-8fb040384b28)